Levangselva

-Levangselva or Levangerelva is a river that flows through the area of Frol in the municipality of Levanger in Trøndelag county, Norway.
+Levangselva is a river that flows through Levanger Municipality in Trøndelag county, Norway.
 It flows into the Trondheimsfjord in the town of Levanger.

+The area through which the river flows was once part of the old Frol Municipality.
 The river has Atlantic salmon and trout.
 The Hansfossen Power Station is located 15 km upstream from the mouth at the 48 m tall Hansfossen waterfall.